aswinpaul/r-intro-2-custom-bschool/README.md

 # r-intro-2-custom-bschool

 Introduction to R workshop material.
-This is an updated full day workshop.
+This workshop contains an additional section on time-series forcasting and basics of linear models, aimed at buissness school audience.

 This workshop material uses the `bookdown` R package.